My Rainbow-Baby Birth Announcement

 The rainbow pregnancy journey has ended.
 And now a new beginning.
 The fear doesn’t automatically disappear.Every time I look at her I get the fear we won’t be allowed to keep her.

 The fear we’ll get to 5 weeks and it’ll all be over again… But for now, I am so, so happy to be sat here breastfeeding my little rainbow.
-Very relieved to say her guardian angel sister kept her safe.
+Very relieved to have her here.

 Now to learn to smile again